sempernow/refpages/REFs/WSL.md

 ```powershell
 PS> wsl --install
 ```
-- This BREAKS Docker Desktop, but we don't need that anyway.
+- This BREAKS Docker Desktop, but that app is not needed at WSL2.
-  Rather install Docker (server/client) or whatever other container handler directly onto WSL2 distro.
+  Rather install Docker (server/client), or whatever other container handler you prefer, directly onto the WSL2 distro.

 Install a distro either from Microsoft Store, or direcly from PS or CMD command line using `wsl` utility: